acuparse/acuparse/docs/INSTALL.md

 - If you're connecting an Access/SmartHub **directly** to your PI, see the community provided [RaspberryPi Direct Connect](https://docs.acuparse.com/other/RPI_DIRECT_CONNECT) installation guide.
     - This guide is not yet officially supported by the Acuparse project but was moved to the main docs for ease of use.
-      It may be out of date and has not yet been re-vailidated.
+      It may be out of date and has not yet been re-validated.
 If you have success/problems with this guide, please report them on the users mailing list or, in Slack.
     - See also: [Troubleshooting](https://docs.acuparse.com/TROUBLESHOOTING/#raspberrypis)